SohamDutta02/paged-kv-cache/README.md

 #

 # PagedAttention (vLLM, 2023) borrows the fix operating systems have used for virtual memory since the 1960s: don't reserve a contiguous slab up front.
 Split the cache into small fixed-size physical blocks, and give each sequence a \*logical\* block table mapping its token positions onto whichever physical blocks it currently owns.
 A sequence only consumes blocks for tokens it's actually generated.
-Two sequences that share a prefix (a system prompt, or a beam-search fork) can point at the \*same\* physical blocks instead of duplicating them — and only pay a copy the moment one of them actually diverges.
+Two sequences that share a prefix (a system prompt, or a beam-search fork) can point at the physical blocks instead of duplicating them — and only pay a copy the moment one of them actually diverges.

 #